Smart Choice Rate FAQs

 - The Peak Service Charge is based on the highest one-hour consumption of energy (kWh/hour) established by the member during peak hours, which Cobb EMC will specify one day in advance.

-- For new members, until such time as the member has established a kWh/hour billing determinant during Peak Hours, the Peak Service Charge shall be based on the member’s highest one-hour consumption of energy during the current billing month.
+- For new members, the Peak Service Charge shall be based on the member's highest one-hour consumption of energy during the current billing month until a Peak Day occurs.

 - Peak days will typically occur June through September between 2 p.m. and 7 p.m. during weekdays when Cobb EMC forecasts that we will experience high peak use conditions.
 Cobb EMC will not call for Peak Days during holidays or weekends.